arangolab/NAT10_CLIP-seq_Analysis_related_to_Dalhat_et_al/README.md

-# CLIPseq-Analysis
+# seCLIPseq-Analysis
-## CLIPseq Overview
+## seCLIPseq Overview
-Paired-end Illumina Novaseq X Plus sequencing was performed to capture protein to RNA binding information. ** ADD **
+Paired-end Illumina Novaseq X Plus seCLIP-seq was performed using a NAT10 antibody paired with input samples to capture NAT10-RNA binding sites.

 ## FASTQ to bigWig Pipeline
 Raw reads were pre-processed to remove low quality bases, adapter sequences, and a stretch of at least 10 consecutive guanine (G) nucleotides at the 3’ end using cutadapt v 4.2.
 It was necessary to remove long stretches of G’s and ``` --nextseq-trim=10 ``` due to the sequencing instrument reporting high quality G’s in the absence of signal towards the end of the read.